KacperFlak1/ArdForums/README.md

-# ArdForums
+# AForums.com

-A retro-style forum application built with Node.js, Express, and SQLite.
+A clean and minimal forum application built with Node.js, Express, and SQLite.

 ## Features
 - User registration and authentication
 - Create and view forum posts
 - SQLite database for data persistence
 - Session-based authentication
-- Retro-style UI
+- Clean black and white UI

 ## Local Development